-The trustees present their annual report together with the financial statements and auditor's report of charitable company for the period 1st September 2017 to 31st August 2018.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2018 to 31 August 2019.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The trust operates four primary Academies and one secondary Academy in Rotherham, and one secondary Academy in Doncaster.
-Its academies have a combined pupil capacity of 3907 and had a roll of 3180 in the school census in June 2018.
+The Trust operates four primary Academies and two secondary Academies in Rotherham, and one secondary Academy in Doncaster.
+Its Academies have a combined pupil capacity of 5,608 and had a roll of 5,048 in the school census in June 2019.
+Wath Comprehensive School converted to an Academy on 1 April 2019.

-STRUCTURE, GOVERNANCE AND MANAGEMENT Constitution
+STRUCTURE, GOVERNANCE AND MANAGEMENT

+Constitution